AdnanH901/Netflix_Business_Analysis/README.md

 - **Churn Analysis:** An evaluation of general churn rate activity and churn rates across various sectors.
 - **Revenue Evaluation:** An investigation of Netflix's global revenue and scrutinisation of their pricing tiers to see if they can be optimised.
-- **Engagement Insights:** An analysis of the most popular genres by country.
+- **Engagement Insights:** An analysis of the most popular genres by country and why this is the case.

-Targeted SQL queries regarding various business questions are found here [link].
+Targeted SQL queries regarding various business questions are found [here](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/PostgreSQL/netflix_business_analysis.sql).

-The Tableau dashboards for reporting and exploring customer churn, acquisition trends and pricing optimisation can be found here [link].
+The Tableau dashboards for reporting and exploring customer churn, acquisition trends and pricing optimisation can be found [here](https://github.com/AdnanH901/Netflix_Business_Analysis/tree/main/TableauDashboards).

+A/B testing conducted during the [Revenue Evaluation & Pricing](#revenue-evaluation) segment can be found [here](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/Python/ABtesting.py)

 # Data Structure & Initial Checks
 ## ERD Diagram of Data